carbon-design-system/rfcs/text/0000-carbon-addons.md

 Templates are the basis of every component.
 They can significantly decrease the time it takes to make a new component and enforce consistency across different Carbon Addons libraries.
 If components are the most important part of a Carbon Addon, templates are the most important part of the tooling.

-A template is essentially a grouping of partially complete files.
+A template is a grouping of partially complete files.
 The template defines each file that is required for a specific type of component and also prefills many utility functions, documentation sections, and other optional or required aspects of a component.
 At best a template can abstract away a significant percentage of the development work needed to create a new component.

 There is no real limit to what a template can be.
 All Carbon Addon libraries should have access to any available template.
 If the existing templates don't meet a specific component need, a new template can be created.

+Templates are specific to the language defined when the Addons library is initialized.
+The template general concept can and should be shared across languages, but the specific execution, tests, and requirements differ by language.

 Below are some examples of potential templates, their description, and a rough outline of their structure.
 The first three are in use within the Cloud business unit today, thus they are a little more concrete.